 - The SILC sample is relatively small.
-Care should be taken in interpreting results for small population sub-groups. - The weights do not control for differential non-response according to any dimension. - There is underreporting by people with higher incomes and those with higher share of selfemployment income and incomes from investment.
-Figures for incomes of the selfemployed are in principle not very reliable since some portion of accounting expenditure made by the self-employed effectively covers common living expenditures.
+Care should be taken in interpreting results for small population sub-groups. - The weights do not control for differential non-response according to any dimension. - There is underreporting by people with very low incomes, but also those with higher incomes and with higher share of self-employment income and incomes from investment.
+Figures for incomes of the self-employed are in principle not very reliable since some portion of accounting expenditure made by the self-employed effectively covers common living expenditures. - Sickness insurance benefits are substantially underreported in SILC since people do not recognize them easily in their pay checks.
+Information in SILC does not allow for well-informed simulations of these benefits. - Some segments of the population are not sufficiently represented in the SILC sample (minorities, foreigners, homeless people). - Some values of some observations have been imputed already by the Statistical Office and cannot be disentangled from the released data.

-6 Using the OECD modified equivalence scale.
+&lt;sup>10 Using the OECD modified equivalence scale.

-7 Using the OECD modified equivalence scale.
+&lt;sup>11 Using the OECD modified equivalence scale.